conan-io/conan-center-index/docs/adding_packages/conandata_yml_format.md

 ### Patches fields

-Only the `patch_field` is required for the recipe to work properly.
+Only the `patch_file` field is required for the recipe to work properly.
 Additional information to motivate and justify the patch should be provided in the PR that introduces is.
 Optionally, consider adding a more thorough description as described below if deemed necessary.

 #### patch_file